Cayman Meets Shaman: The Healing Powers of Your Island Escape

 If Pilates is your thing, check out Balance Cayman on Seven Mile Beach for private and semi-private sessions as well as more comprehensive fitness training, including TRX and Booty Barre.

-Or perhaps you want an entire yoga-centric getaway—in which case you should consider the Bliss Yoga Retreat at The Ritz-Carlton, Grand Cayman (Sept.
-20–22).
-But even if the retreat dates don't work for you, there's so much fabulous yoga on continuous offer in the Cayman Islands, you'll surely discover your ohm away from home here.
+Or perhaps you want an entire yoga-centric getaway—in which case you should consider a custom retreat with Little Island Yoga.
+There are also so many fabulous individual yoga classes on continuous offer in the Cayman Islands, you'll surely discover your ohm away from home here.